Social Security was enacted in 1935 to provide some relief to America's destitute older citizens during the economic cataclys...Read more

 Whether it makes sense to work and collect Social Security at the same time is a complicated assessment that depends on how much you earn and when you begin taking Social Security benefits.

-If you work and are full retirement age or older, you can earn as much as you want and your benefits will not be reduced.
+If you work and are at full retirement age or older, you can earn as much as you want, and your benefits will not be reduced.
 However, individuals may begin taking Social Security retirement benefits early beginning at age 62.
 If you are younger than full retirement age, there is a limit to how much you can earn and still receive full benefits.
-If you earn more than $19,560 (in 2022), Social Security will deduct $1 from your benefits for each $2 you earn over the threshold.
+If you earn more than $21,240 (in 2023), Social Security will deduct $1 from your benefits for each $2 you earn over the threshold.

-For example, if your monthly Social Security benefit is $700 and you earn less than $19,560, you will receive $8,400 in benefits for the year.
-However, if you earn $21,000 ($2,440 over the threshold), you will receive $7,680 in benefits ($8,400 minus one-half of $1,440).
+For example, if your monthly Social Security benefit is $800 and you earn less than $21,240, you will receive $9,600 in benefits for the year.
+However, if you earn $22,000 ($760 over the threshold), you will receive $9,220 in benefits ($9,600 minus one-half of $760).

 Note that if your benefits are withheld, at least some of those benefits will be returned to you in the form of higher monthly benefits once you reach full retirement age.
 When you reach full retirement age, Social Security will recalculate your benefits to take into account the months in which your benefits were withheld.
 In addition, if your latest year of earnings turns out to be one of your highest years, Social Security will refigure your benefit based on the higher earnings and pay you any increase due.

 Another way that working can affect Social Security is with regard to taxes.
-If your combined income (Social Security calculates "combined income" by adding one-half of your Social Security benefits to your other income) is between $25,000 and $34,000 (or $32,000 and $44,000, if filing jointly), you may have to pay taxes on 50 percent of your benefits.
+If your combined income (Social Security calculates combined income by adding one-half of your Social Security benefits to your other income) is between $25,000 and $34,000 (or $32,000 and $44,000, if filing jointly), you may have to pay taxes on 50 percent of your benefits.
 If your income is more than $34,000 (or $44,000 if filing jointly), then you may have to pay taxes on up to 85 percent of your benefits.
 Find more information on taxes and Social Security benefits.